-To avoid numeric overflow conditions, the C or C++ function should define a decimal data type as big as it can handle.
+To avoid numeric overflow conditions, the C/C++ function should define a decimal data type as big as it can handle.

 If the assignment of the value of an input or output numeric argument would result in a loss of significant digits, a numeric overflow error is reported.

-For example, consider a scalar function that takes a DECIMAL(2,0) argument:
+For example, consider an external stored procedure that takes a DECIMAL(2,0) argument:

-CREATE FUNCTION UDF_SMLDEC( p1 DECIMAL(2,0) ) RETURNS DECIMAL(2,0) LANGUAGE C NO SQL PARAMETER STYLE TD_GENERAL EXTERNAL;
+CREATE PROCEDURE smldec( IN p1 DECIMAL(2,0) ) LANGUAGE C NO SQL PARAMETER STYLE SQL EXTERNAL;

 Passing a number with a maximum of two digits is successful: